-Meet our 2013 Courage Card Artists
+Meet our Courage Kenny Card Artists

 Michele Combs, Plymouth, MN.
 Michele is an impressionist, landscape oil painter who loves filling her canvas with color and thick paint.
 Her favorite subject is landscape which evolved out of her love for the plein air painting process.
 For Michele, "Painting has become a way of cataloging my life.
 Each painting is representation of what I'm drawn to, where I've been, and what I've experienced."
 Michele believes painting is challenging as well as calming.
 She enjoys the artistic process and the experience of sharing her passion for art with others through teaching.
 Michele says, "I'm thankful for my skills as an artist.
 The more I grow artistically, the more my gratitude increases!"
 See Michele's Card!